Bass Harbor Head Light

 History of Bass Harbor Head Light

-Constructed in 1858 to aid maritime traffic entering Bass Harbor, the lighthouse was built in response to increased shipping activity in the region.
-The U.S. Lighthouse Board determined the necessity of a light to mark the harbor entrance, and the station was completed with a 32-foot brick tower and a keeper’s house.
-The original Fresnel lens installed in 1902 remains in operation today.
-Automated in 1974, the lighthouse is still an active aid to navigation, maintained by the U.S. Coast Guard.
+Constructed in 1858 with a $5,000 Congressional appropriation, the lighthouse was built in response to increased shipping activity in the region.
+The U.S. Lighthouse Board determined the necessity of a light to mark the harbor entrance and the entrance to Blue Hill Bay, and the station was completed with a 32-foot cylindrical brick tower, a wood-frame keeper’s house, and a covered walkway connecting the two.
+First keeper John Thurston lit the lamp on September 1, 1858.
+The original fifth-order Fresnel lens was replaced in 1902 with a larger fourth-order Henry-Lepaute lens, which remains in operation today.
+The lighthouse was automated in 1974, listed on the National Register of Historic Places in 1988, and formally transferred from the U.S. Coast Guard to the National Park Service on July 8, 2020.
+The U.S. Coast Guard continues to operate the light itself as an active aid to navigation.

 Lighthouse Architecture and Design

-The lighthouse features a classic cylindrical brick tower standing 32 feet tall, painted white with a black lantern.
-The adjacent keeper’s house, also white, adds to the site’s picturesque charm.
+The lighthouse features a classic cylindrical brick tower standing 32 feet tall, painted white with a black lantern, and rises to a focal plane 56 feet above mean high water.
+The light produces an occulting red beam (three seconds red, one second dark) visible up to 13 nautical miles.
+The adjacent one-and-a-half-story wood-frame keeper’s house, also white, is connected to the tower by a covered walkway.
 The rocky cliffs on which the lighthouse sits create a dramatic contrast, making it a favorite subject for photographers.
-A fog bell tower was originally part of the station but has since been removed.
+The station once featured a separate fog bell tower built in 1876 and a 4,000-pound bell housed inside a brick fog signal building added in 1898; both have since been replaced by a modern fog horn.

 Location and Surroundings